From BR Bullpen

 "One of the game's greatest fourth outfielders." -Phillies Nation

-Jay Johnstone survived 20 years in the Majors primarily as a utility player - with 500+ at-bats in only one season and 400+ in only one other season.
+Jay Johnstone survived 20 years in the Majors primarily as a back-up player - with 500+ at-bats in only one season and 400+ in only one other season.
 He was a New York Yankees broadcaster from 1989 to 1990 and a Philadelphia Phillies broadcaster in 1992 and 1993.

-Johnstone was signed in 1963 and came to the majors in 1966 with the 1966 Angels, a team on which Willie Montanez was also a rookie.
+Johnstone was signed in 1963 and came to the majors in 1966 with the California Angels, a team on which Willie Montanez was also a rookie.
 Jay spent five years with the Angels, getting as few as 115 at-bats and as many as 540 at-bats in a season.
 After that, he would never spend five full seasons in a row with another major league team.

 Notable Achievements